Site Search

 3-2.
 Extended settings: Settings for bootloader build (optional for V series, required for other families)

-When targeting Intel® Arria® 10 / Intel® Stratix® 10 / Intel Agilex® 7, the following settings are also required.
-If you are targeting the V series and want to build the bootloader with Yocto also do this.
+The following settings are also required when targeting Intel® Arria® 10 / Intel® Stratix® 10 / Intel Agilex® 7 / Agilex™ 5.
+If you are targeting the V-series and want to build the bootloader with Yocto, you will also need to make these settings.

-The required setting items vary depending on the boot flow.
-When targeting V series or Intel® Arria® 10, only configure for U-Boot.
-For Intel® Stratix® 10 / Intel Agilex® 7, in addition to the settings for U-Boot, it is also necessary to specify the Arm Trusted Firmware (ATF) version.
-Here, we will specify the versions for both U-Boot and ATF, common to all families.
+The required settings vary depending on the boot flow.
+If you are targeting V-series or Intel® Arria® 10, you only need to configure U-Boot.
+For Intel® Stratix® 10 / Intel Agilex® 7 / Agilex™ 5, in addition to the U-Boot settings, you also need to specify the Arm Trusted Firmware (ATF) version.
+Here, you will specify the versions for both U-Boot and ATF for all families.

-Please note that where the device family is specified in the command, such as 'require conf/machine/arria10-*.conf', please replace it with arria10 or agilex depending on the target you are using.
+Please note that where the device family is specified in the command, such as 'require conf/machine/agilex5-*.conf', please replace it with cyclone5 or arria10 depending on the target you are using.

 3-2-1.
 For new environments: Yocto 3.4 (honister) and later versions (U-Boot and ATF settings)